 Make your way to Sunrise Point to watch an amazing display of desert magic.
 The first thing you’ll notice is a large number of tripods and photographers squashed at Sunrise Point.

-If you don’t want to hike up the steep Navajo Loop, you can start your day at Sunset Point (home to Thor’s Hammer rock formation).
 The view of the sunrise is just as spectacular from here.
-The area shares the same parking lot and is separated by a 0.6 mile one-way, easy, paved trail.
+The area shares the same parking lot and is separated by a 0.6 mile one-way, easy, paved trail (5-minute walk).